-Adam Dunstan is an environmental scientist turned anthropologist of religion, and his research interests reflect this interdisciplinary background, focusing on sacred space, the social construction of nature, and the discursive practices of environmental activists in border towns.
-His fieldwork has occurred primarily in the context of a struggle over the tourist development of a Diné (Navajo) sacred mountain: however, he has done fieldwork and applied projects with a variety of other communities on environmental and religious issues.
+Adam Dunstan is an environmental scientist turned anthropologist of religion, and his research interests reflect this interdisciplinary background, focusing on the intersection of environmental justice, policy, and religious experience, especially in regards to sacred lands.
+His longest-running fieldwork has occurred in the context of a struggle over ski resort expansion on a Diné (Navajo) sacred mountain in Arizona: however, he has done fieldwork and applied projects with a variety of other communities on environmental and religious issues.

-Pedagogically, Adam Dunstan focuses on enabling students' development as ethnographers as well as inculcating in them the ability to use an anthropological perspective to approaching issues.
+Pedagogically, Adam Dunstan focuses on facilitating students' growth as professionals, critical thinkers, researchers, and individuals engaging with complex issues in the world beyond the university.
 He incorporates a variety of innovative teaching methods, with a focus on increasing the relevance and accessibility of anthropological education to students who come to university with a variety of goals.
 He is particularly passionate about increasing the success of first-generation college students.